ophub/amlogic-s9xxx-openwrt/README.md

     echo "::set-output name=status::success"
 ```

-- Uploads OpenWrt Firmware to Actions:
+- Uploads OpenWrt Firmware to Actions (Method One):

+This is the `Actions` upload method officially provided by github.com.

 ```yaml
 - name: Upload OpenWrt Firmware to Actions for S9xxx